SLIBIO/SLib-Doc/source/Guides/UIComponents/RadioButton/Index.rst

    </sapp>

-To create an ImageView programmatically, you can use code like the following:
+To create an RadioButton programmatically, you can use code like the following:

 ::